nicolewhite/algebra.js/index.md

 for finding its intersection with another Line; the Fraction class had methods for adding, subtracting, multiplying, and dividing other Fractions; and so on.

-Long story short, I had a lot of fun writing that code so I decided to extend it a bit into a library called `algebra.js`.
+Long story short, I had a lot of fun writing that code so I decided to extend it into a library called `algebra.js`.

 # Contents